 * Note that the AGCO also issues mini bar licences to businesses that do not have a Liquor Sales Licence.
 Like an endorsement, a mini bar licence allows the sale and service of alcohol in a room that is rented for overnight accommodation such as a hotel or motel.
 To apply, applicants should submit a completed “Liquor Sales Licence Application” with the appropriate alcohol licensing fee to the AGCO.

 Room Service Endorsement:

-A Room Service Endorsement permits the sale and service of alcohol to persons registered as guests in a facility that rents overnight accommodation such as a hotel or motel, provided the facility has a Liquor Sales Licence.
+A Room Service Endorsement authorizes the sale and service of liquor to persons registered as guests in a facility that rents overnight accommodation adjacent to the premises to which the licence applies.